 In addition to cleaning the dirty litter box every day, you should also do a complete litter change about once a month.
 This keeps the litter fresh for your kitty and ensures that you’re getting rid of all waste.
-Our convenient PrettyLitter bags are perfectly portioned for a month’s worth of litter and are delivered to you directly every month, so you never forget to do a litter change.
+Our convenient PrettyLitter bags are perfectly portioned for a month’s worth of litter and are delivered to you directly every month, so you never forget when to change cat litter.

 Is your cat peeing outside of their litter box?
 Check out our blog to learn more about potential reasons.